 Amid Moscow's ongoing aggression against Ukraine, Father Grigory Mikhnov-Vaytenko has decided to help thousands of Ukrainian refugees in Russia.
 He is also an outspoken critic of the Kremlin and the Russian Orthodox Church.

 When the leader of the Russian Orthodox Church supports Moscow's invasion of Ukraine, and calling the conflict "war" can land you in jail, it takes courage to speak out.

 But that is what Father Grigory Mikhnov-Vaytenko has been doing ever since the Kremlin first set its sights on its western neighbour.

 Father Grigory, who was once a priest in the Russian Orthodox Church, has set out to prove that not everyone in the country stands behind President Vladimir Putin's act of aggression.
 Patriarch Kirill, the leader of the church, is among the war's most vocal supporters.

-Helping the hundreds of thousands of Ukrainian refugees who found themselves stuck across Russia since February is Grigory's number one priority.
+Helping the hundreds of thousands of Ukrainian refugees who found themselves stuck across Russia since Russia's full-scale invasion of Ukraine is Grigory's number one priority.

-His religious organisation, the Russian Apostolic Church, has assisted some 7,000 refugees over the past eight months.
+His religious organisation, the Russian Apostolic Church, has assisted some 7,000 refugees in the first four months of the war alone.

 “By the time April came around, our religious organisation and the St Petersburg parish, we opened a centre for helping [Ukrainian] refugees because many of them need different types of help," Father Grigory told Euronews.